dejoy-io/mini-apps-docs/apps-communication/events.md

 ### safe_area_changed
 Available since: v8.0

-This event occurs whenever the safe area changes in the user's Dejoy app, such as when the user switches to landscape mode.
+This event occurs whenever the safe area changes in the user's DeJoy app, such as when the user switches to landscape mode.

 The safe area prevents content from overlapping with system UI elements like notches or navigation bars.